MyTooliT/ICOc/readme.md

   - Time
   - Standby
-  - Meta communication information e.g. number of send Bytes for a communication port like CAN
+  - Meta communication information e.g. number of sent Bytes for a communication port like CAN

 - Test Functionality
   - Test Signals